 PHP Snippet: Include Custom WordPress Page @ WooCommerce Thank You Page

-You can place PHP snippets at the bottom of your child theme functions.php file (before "?>" if you have it).
+You can place PHP snippets at the bottom of your child theme functions.php file (delete "?>" if you have it there).
 CSS, on the other hand, goes in your child theme style.css file.
 Make sure you know what you are doing when editing such files - if you need more guidance, please take a look at my free video tutorial "Where to Place WooCommerce Customization?"

 Does this snippet (still) work?